terrayuku/movein/README.md

 ## Continuous Integration

 Create a get started angular project using angular cli and go throw the following video to understand CI [Continuous Integration with Angular and Travis CI](https://www.youtube.com/watch?v=ojr2Dy0Pjhw)

+## Firebase

+This application is using firebase as its backend.
+To understand firebase with Angular, please read [Angular + Firebase](https://medium.com/factory-mind/angular-firebase-typescript-step-by-step-tutorial-2ef887fc7d71)